 Big Picture – Arguments have More Than 2 Sides

-There may very well be a larger propaganda goal that is served by the false equivalency trope (Black Lives vs. All Lives; Black Lives vs. Blue Lives) and that is simply this – it seeks to undermine the goals and objectives of the original #BlackLivesMatter movement.
-People protest cops killing
+There is arguably a larger propaganda goal being served here by the false equivalency trope (Black Lives vs. All Lives; Black Lives vs. Blue Lives) to the extent that these other hashtags/movements work in ways that effectively undermine the goals and objectives of the original #BlackLivesMatter movement.

 People are protesting cops killing citizens because this type of activity is has been permitted to continue, more or less, without consequence.
-The same cannot be said for cop killers, as they almost always are dealt with swiftly and are further subjected to a justice system that is denied to those on the other side of the power dynamic.
+The same cannot be said for cop killers, who are almost always are dealt with swiftly and are further subjected to a system of justice that is often denied to the group on the other side of the power dynamic.

-Brian Moore’s murderer – unlike Eric Garner’s murderer – was summarily arrested and charged.
+Brian Moore’s murderer (a police officer who was killed), much unlike Eric Garner’s murderer, was summarily arrested and charged.
 He will likely be subject – unlike Michael Brown’s murderer – to an adversarial trial with a hostile DA.
 He will in all likelihood – unlike Tamir Rice’s murderer- spend the rest of his life in prison.

-Mike Brown’s death, for example, was never simply about inherent black criminality and street justice for someone who was an obvious “thug.”
-Nevermind that even if he was a thug, it’s not a police officer’s job to serve as judge, jury, and executioner – a fact that seemed to elude many people.
+Mike Brown’s death, for example, was never simply about street justice for someone who was an obvious “thug.”
+It doesn’t matter in the least if he was a thug; it’s not a police officer’s job to serve as judge, jury, and executioner – a fact that seems to elude many people.

 Many argued that if Mike Brown had merely “followed the officer’s instructions” he would be alive.
-The list below, which continues to grow, demonstrates this logic cannot be sustained; that no amount of following instructions can save Black people when they are being pursued by the police.
+The list below, which sadly continues to grow, demonstrates this logic is not supported by evidence.
+For it appears no amount of following instructions can save Black people when they are being pursued by the police.
 This is why they run.